astrobmm/fastrot-spec/README.md

 The parameterisation of the stellar surface is done using the semianalytical approach of the ESTER model presented by Espinosa-Lara and Rieutord (2011); that approach avoids any discussion about the gravity darkening exponent.
 The computation of the synthetic spectrum is done using the ```atlas9``` and ```synthe``` suite of codes by Kurucz (2014).
 Three main codes are provided in folder ```00_codes/```, namely ```star3d```, ```highrespec3d```, and ```lowrespec3d```. ```star3d``` computes the parameterization of the stellar surface that will be used by the other two programs to compute the high-resolution (3600-5500 A, R=100,000) and low-resolution (90-1.0e+6 A, variable resolution with wavelength, according to that of the Castelli-Kurucz ODFNEW models).

-This procedure is described in the paper "Surface parameterisation and spectral synthesis of rapidly rotating stars.
+The whole procedure is described in the paper "Surface parameterisation and spectral synthesis of rapidly rotating stars.
 Vega as a test bed" (Montesinos, B., 2024, Astronomy and Astrophysics, 688, A97).

+June 2024: Programs ```star3d```, ```spec3d``` and ```normspec``` provided.
+Range of temperatures for the models: 7000-11000 K.

-October 2025: Updates and improvements have been added with respect to the first version of the codes, made publicly available in 2024.
-Use the new versions of the codes and scripts in case the original ones are used.
+October 2025: Updates and improvements have been added with respect to the first versions of the codes.
+Use the new versions of the codes and scripts in case the original ones are used; the new codes supersede the old ones.

   - Program ```spec3d``` has been splitted into ```highrespec3d and ```lowrespec3d```.
-  - Program ```star3d``` includes a small modification required for the new code ```lowrespec3d```.
+  - Program ```star3d``` includes a small modification required for the new code ```lowrespec3d``` to work.
   - The computation of the limb darkening coefficients has been improved, attempting to gain speed in the calculations.
+  - In progress: the grid of models to allow computations in a wider interval will be updated soon.

 ## Installation & Requirements